ptarmiganlabs/butler/butler-docs/docs/index.md

 # Welcome to the Butler documentation

 Butler is an open source add-on tool for Qlik Sense, extending that platform with various features, most of which are focused on integrating Sense with other systems.
-Butler makes it very easy to hook up Sense to systems like [Slack](https://slack.com/) or [MQTT](http://mqtt.org/), and use these tools to send alerts when something important/interesting/urgent happen in a Sense cluster.
+Butler makes it easy to hook up Sense to systems like [Slack](https://slack.com/) or [MQTT](http://mqtt.org/), and use these tools to send alerts when something important/interesting/urgent happen in a Sense cluster.

 Sample use cases: